paulywill/100-days-of-code/log.md

 Was very impressed with how easy it was to talk to Quincy and learn via Google Hangout.
 Cannot wait to contribute and help even more in the project.

+### Day 29-31: October 9-11, 2018
+**Today's Progress**:

+For the past two days been focusing on FCC QA'ing with PRs for the [guide](https://github.com/freeCodeCamp/guide).
+Quincy Larson is going to archive it in the VERY near future for a future Intenational version.
+Very exciting.

+Going to continue with my TDD Obey Goat between my [pomotodos](https://pomotodo.com/app/).

+**Thoughts**:

+Was on-site at work.
+Meh.
+Don't know if I'm any longer built for office life compared to WFH.
+The majority of the day is burnt trying to setup a proper workstation and workflow.

 -------------------------------

 ### Day xx: Month Day, 2018